Key takeaways

 Two-way radio intercom call box

-When you think of an intercom call box, you may think of a two-way radio intercom.
+When you think of a call box intercom, you may think of a two-way radio intercom.
 These systems were some of the first wireless call boxes available.
-In some cases, they may connect to the door strike, allowing remote access to be granted.
+Sometimes, they may connect to the door strike, allowing remote access.

-Two-way radio intercoms allow both the unit occupant and the visitor to talk while pressing a button.
-It essentially operates like a pair of radios, allowing only one person to speak at a time.
+Two-way radio intercoms allow the unit occupant and the visitor to talk while pressing a button.
+It operates like a pair of radios, allowing only one person to speak at a time.

 These devices have a very limited operating range.
 So, they aren’t a good fit for larger properties.
-Additionally, two-way radio intercoms lack many modern features other intercom call boxes offer.
+Additionally, two-way radio intercoms lack many modern features that other intercom boxes offer.

 IP intercom call box

-An IP call box is often connected directly to the internet using an ethernet cable.
-However, wireless IP intercoms have emerged as popular choices, allowing connections over WiFi.
-A risk you must consider with using WiFi connectivity is the loss of a signal, leaving the system inoperable.
+An IP call box is often connected directly to the Internet using an ethernet cable.
+However, wireless IP intercoms, which allow connections over WiFi, have emerged as popular choices.

 Cellular intercom call box

-When using cellular networks to communicate between visitors and units, the distance can be much greater than what two-way radios offer.
-Cellular intercom call boxes now work with landlines and smartphones, allowing tenants to grant access from almost anywhere.
+Cellular networks can communicate much further than two-way radios between visitors and units.
+Cellular call boxes now work with landlines and smartphones, allowing tenants to grant access from almost anywhere.

-Choosing a cellular call box is a great choice because of the greater distance it reaches.
-On the other hand, they do require their own cellular service plan to make calls.
-This greatly increases operating costs, so it’s something you should consider heavily.
+A cellular call box is a great choice because of the greater distance it reaches.
+However, it requires its cellular service plan to make calls, greatly increasing operating costs.
+Therefore, it’s something you should consider heavily.

 Wireless intercom call box